chenhowa/notes/compilers/parsing-7.md

 The second part of constructing LL(1) paresing tables requires Follow Sets.

-The Follow Set of a non-terminal A __for a given production S__ is the set of all terminals t for which there exists a derivation that generates A t somewhere in the derivation, AND A -> ... -> "".
-This means that it is possible to get rid of A and immediately match a terminal from the Follow Set of t.
+The Follow Set of a non-terminal A __for a given production S__ is the set of all terminals t for which there exists a derivation that generates *A t* somewhere in the derivation.
+This means that it is if we can get rid of A, we can immediately match a terminal from the Follow Set of A.

+Observe that if X -> AB, then First(B) is a subset of Follow(A).
+And Follow(X) is a subset of Follow(B), since if there is a nonterminal that follows X then this derivation means that it could follow B as well.
+Finally, if B -> ... -> "", then Follow(X) is a subset of Follow(A), for the same reason.
+Finally, if S is the starting parse nonterminal, we say that the EOF symbol is in Follow(S)

+Algorithm to compute a follow set for a grammar:

+- $ is in Follow(S).
+- For each production A -> XYZ:
+    - First(Z) - { "" } is a subset of Follow(X).
+    - If "" is in the First(Z), then Follow(A) is a subset of Follow(X).
+    - Follow(A) is a subset of Follow(Z).

+### Building LL(1) Parsing Tables

+To build a parsing table T for a grammar,

+- For each production A -> B in G, where B represents some right-hand side of a production, including "":
+    - For each terminal t in First(B), then we add an entry in the table T[A, t] = B
+    - If "" is in First(B), then it is possible for A to disappear completely, so for each t in Follow(A), we can say T[A, t] = B. This means that the input t **uses** the production successfully.
+    - If "" is in First(B), and EOF is in Follow(A), then T[A, $] = B. This is just a special case of the previous rule.

+When you try to build a parsing table for a non-LL1 grammar, what happens?
+Basically, you will find that when you build the parsing table, a single space T[A, t] will have two entries that need to be assigned to it.
+Or you end up in a recursive loop....
+If you can build a LL1 parsing table for a grammar, then it is an LL1 grammar.

+Grammars that are ambiguous, not left-factored, lef-recursive -- a non-exhaustive list of criteria that means a grammar is not LL(1).
+Most programming languages are not LL1!
+They can't capture all the constructs that make the languages great.

+So to summarize where we are.
+Recursive descent parsers are very general, but are hard to generate code for.
+LL(1) grammars are not general, but they are relatively easy to generate code for.